ketwaroo/minetest-k-recycler/readme.md

 ## Crafting the recyclebin

-In `minetest`, you'll need steel ingot, diamond block, furnace, and chest to unlock the recipe.
+In `minetest`, you'll need steel ingots, diamond block, furnace, and chest to unlock the recipe.

-In `mineclonia`, you'll need iron ingot, redstone block, furnace, composter, crafting table, and chest to unlock the recipe.
+In `mineclonia`, you'll need iron ingots, redstone block, furnace, composter, crafting table, and chest to unlock the recipe.

-`minetest` and `mineclonia` have different recipes for no reason other whan aesthetics.
+`minetest` and `mineclonia` have different recipes for no reason other than aesthetics.

 ## Usage